 With COVID-19's government-issued shelter-in-place orders, people everywhere are adjusting to a new normal of remote working and the physical effects of working from home are emerging.

-Many of us have found ourselves unexpectedly working from home without the proper workspace tools to allow us to be as productive as we would normally be at the office.
+Many of us have found ourselves unexpectedly working from home without the proper workspace tools that will allow us to be as productive as we would normally be at the office.
 And while it can be very tempting to work from the sofa or bed, resist the urge!
 Although these locations are comfortable, sitting on the sofa or bed can lead to slouching and make working from home a literal pain in the neck.
 Furthermore, it can even impact your mental performance as you won't feel like you are in "work mode."